Kent Street, Perth: Significant buildings

 The Park Recreation Centre (Leisurelife Centre) is located at the northern end of the road, at its intersection with Gloucester Street.
 The Park Recreation Centre being the main indoor recreation centre for the Town of Victoria Park.
 Kent Street is also the street address for Kent Street Senior High School, which was the first state government school to be built south of the Swan River.

 Kent Street also runs through the centre of Technology Park Bentley, which houses a number of innovative Research and Development based organisations, including Perth's CSIRO building and one of Australia Post's major freight factories.

 Curtin University is also located on Kent Street.
 Curtin University is Western Australia's largest university with over 40,000 students.

-The Karawara (Village Green) Shopping Centre is located at the southern end of Kent Street, on the north-western side of its intersection with Manning Road.
+The Karawara (Waterford Plaza) Shopping Centre is located at the southern end of Kent Street, on the north-western side of its intersection with Manning Road.